microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         :term:`BreadcrumbBrandName`.

     BreadcrumbDocName
         A **string** that Office Online displays to the user that indicates the name of the file.
+If this is not provided, Office Online will use the :term:`BaseFileName` value.

     BreadcrumbDocUrl
-        ..  deprecated:: June, 2014
+        ..  deprecated:: 2014.06.01
             This property is not used by Office Online.

     BreadcrumbFolderName